Usuy-Leon/DIY_Side-Ilumiation-Contrast-Filters/README.md

 # Why you should use side ilumiation?

-Side ilumination can enhance the resolution of the microscope image and create a shadowed, relief-like pseudo three-dimensional effect in the specimen’s appearance. (something similar put a light under your chin in a dark room, you get a lot of contrast on face patterns that cast shadows).
+Side ilumination can enhance the resolution of the microscope image and create a shadowed, relief-like pseudo three-dimensional effect in the specimen’s appearance. ( when you put a light source under your chin in a dark room, you get a lot of contrast on face patterns that cast shadows).
 Oblique illumination is particularly effective for viewing unstained specimens such as living cells.

 To achieve oblique illumination, a sector stop is placed just below the condenser.
 The cut-out section of the sector stop permits only oblique, indirect light to illuminate the specimen (try multiple oblique filters and seeing what they do for your samples).